gsw2019/git-clone-automator/README.md

 ### **Note on versions:**

-The Python 3.14 version does not use any machine specific CL invocations.
-These were replaced by `pathlib` methods introduced in 3.14 and is the most recommended and safest option.
+The Python 3.14 version avoids any machine-specific shell commands by using `pathlib` methods introduced in 3.14.
+Safest and most portable option. **(Recommended)**

 The Python 3.12 version is only safe on Unix like machines.
 Frankly, this version is only available in case users find it a hassle to upgrade to 3.14.
-It has some sloppy logic blocks, may still contain bugs, and is missing some subtle features.
-Not recommended.
+It has some sloppy logic blocks, may still contain bugs, and is missing some subtle features. **(Not recommended)**

 ---